Psalm 139:14

 An SDSU neuroimaging expert discovered the tightly packed folds actually contain a surface area equal to 80% of the cerebral cortex’s surface area.

-The scientists in the article are calling the cerebellum quite the jack of all trades” because of its “versatile role, contributing to our five senses as well as pain, movements, thought, and emotion.”
+The scientists in the article are calling the cerebellum “quite the jack of all trades” because of its “versatile role, contributing to our five senses as well as pain, movements, thought, and emotion.”

 Many readers may be unfamiliar with the “thalamic reticular nucleus” or TRN.
 It is “believed to act as a gatekeeper for sensory information flowing to the cortex,” this article says.
-Problems with
+Problems with this region seem to be associated with autism and other attention disorders.

 When sensory input from the eyes, ears, or other sensory organs arrives in our brains, it goes first to the thalamus, which then relays it to the cortex for higher-level processing.